Marvel method

 Phase 2: Pencil art

-Artists pencil the story on full size paper.
-Take over the story, improvise and elaborate on whatever isn't covered in the plot synopsis.
-Gather any additional reference if needed.
+Artists pencil the story on full-size paper.
+Take over the story, improvise and elaborate beyond plot synopsis.
 Focus on visual drama and storytelling.
-Anyone should be able to tell what's going on without the words.
-Leave room for writer to place word balloons and text.
+Leave room for word balloons and text.

 - Thumbnail, pencil